ewalke0309/Happy-Jumper/README.md

 ## Backstory

 Timmy is a happy boy.
-He was always travelling, but one day he traveled to a countryside that had a lot of mean spinning boys.
+He was always travelling, and saw many wonders of the world.
+But one day he traveled to a countryside that had a lot of mean spinning boys.
 This made Timmy a sad boy.
 Timmy wants to get through the area and collect all of the gems without getting hurt.
 He is a very athletic boy and will use that to his advantage against the mean spinning boys.

 ## Objective